Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Cluster-based Block Bootstrap Algorithm

-The next step is to train the ML model $\hat{f}$ using the training data $(\mathbf{X}_i^j,y_i^j)$ and get the residual errors $z^j_i$ on the training set $j$.
-These training errors are stored in the memory set $E$ defined in Equation (\ref{E}).
 The memory set of residuals $E$ is then partitioned to form the cluster memory set $M_k$, where $M_k$ is selected according to the days indexed in cluster $C_k$.
 Thus for every cluster label $C_k\in \{(1),\ldots ,(|C_k|)\}$ we get $M_k=\{z^{(1)},\ldots ,z^{(|C_k|)} \}$.
 Using Equation (\ref{z_vec}) the set $M_k$ can be denoted in terms of residual blocks where number of blocks, $b=16$, and length of residual vector $n=96$ such that $n=b\times l$ as defined in Section \ref{sec: residual blocks}.

-The model $\hat{f}$, the clustered residual sets $M_k$ and the centroid of the clusters $\bar{y_{C_k}}$ for $k\in(1,\ldots, N_c)$ are now ready to evaluate the point estimates and construct the prediction intervals.
-The ML model $\hat{f}$, is used to get the point estimates $\hat{y}^{j'}$ for test day $j'$ for $j'\in J'$, i.e., the first quarter of the year 2022.
-The closeness of $y^{j'}$ which is a vector of size $96$, is evaluated with every cluster's centroid using the distance metric $d(y^{j'}, \bar{y}_{C_k})$ and the closest $k_{th}$ residual cluster memory $M_k$ is selected to bootstrap the block residuals for the $j'th$ test day.
+The model $\hat{f}$, the clustered residual sets $M_k$ and the centroid of the clusters $l_{C_k}$ for $k\in(1,\ldots, N_c)$ are now ready to evaluate the point estimates and construct the prediction intervals.
+As shown in Algorithm~\ref{alg:CBB2} the ML model $\hat{f}$, is used to get the point estimates $\hat{y}^{j'}$ for test period $j'$ for $j'\in J'$.
+The point estimates of the test day $\hat{y}^{j'}$ are used as an input to the forward pass of $F_\theta$ and the output embedding vector $\hat{l}^{j'}$ of test day is obtained.
+The closeness of test day embedded vector $\hat{l}^{j'}$, is evaluated with every cluster's centroid $l_{C_k}$ using euclidean distance and the closest $k_{th}$ residual cluster memory $M_k$ is selected to bootstrap the block residuals for the $j'th$ test day.

 The test day is also divided into $16$ non-overlapping blocks of size $6$, and for the $i_{th}$ interval block of the test day, we bootstrap $N=1000$ times, residual blocks $B_i^{(n)}$ from the selected cluster $M_k$ randomizing on $n$ such that $n\in(1,\ldots,|C_k|)$ and repeat this process for each $i\in(1,\ldots,16)$.
 Then for the $i_{th}$ time interval block we can get $N$ bootstrap residual block samples and build $\textit{\textbf{B}}_i=(B_1^*,\ldots ,B_N^*)_i$\footnote{The star notation on x* indicates that x* isn't the real data set but the randomized, re-sampled or bootstrapped version of x}.
 The sets $\textit{\textbf{B}}_1,\ldots,\textit{\textbf{B}}_{16}$ are then joined sequentially to form the prediction interval for the test day.